 Air Conditioning Options for Homes Without Ductwork

-Unique Indoor Comfort offers two primary ductless air conditioning solutions that will meet the needs of most homeowners looking to add air conditioning to their older or historic home.
+Unique Indoor Comfort offers two primary solutions that will meet the needs of most homeowners looking to install central air in a house without ducts.

 High Velocity Systems